When asked about the usefulness of electricity, "Of what use is a newborn baby?"

 " ħ" does not even appear.

-- Although forces are often given as vectors, only the magnitude of the force is given in the equation for Coulomb's law: The radial unit vector never appears; it is only described in words.
+Although forces are often given as vectors, only the magnitude of the force is given in the equation for Coulomb's law: The radial unit vector never appears; it is only described in words.
+(Who wrote the textbook, Faraday?)

-- Dot products and cross products are frequently used, but never by name.
+Dot products and cross products are frequently used, but never by name.
 In specific applications, dot products are written either with cos θ or with the projection of one vector on the other, but never with both, nor is the equivalence indicated.
 The right-hand rule appears to work differently in different cases.
-No indication is given how these concepts relate to rotational invariance.